nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 |STM32F303CBTx|ARM Cortex-M4|32-bit|72 MHz|I2C, SPI, UART/USART, USB, CANbus, IrDA, LINbus|DMA, I2S, POR, PWM, WDT|37|128 kB|32 kB|ADC: 15x 12b; DAC: 2x12b|
 |STM32F303CCTx|ARM Cortex-M4|32-bit|72 MHz|I2C, SPI, UART/USART, USB, CANbus, IrDA, LINbus|DMA, I2S, POR, PWM, WDT|37|256 kB|40 kB|ADC: 15x 12b; DAC: 2x12b|

 If only the SWD pins are needed (meaning we are not using the external oscillators, JTAG pins, or USB) then the 18 MCUs below are also pin compatible with this breakout board (31 total, including the 13 listed above).
-I would encourage you to use the STM32 pin compatibility tool to find which of these MCUs may work with this development board for your own project (don't forget, initially, to **UNselect** "Ignore pinning status", "Ignore power pins", and "Ignore system pins" and then click "Search" in order to make sure that you're looking at a list of MCUs which have a very high likelihood of working with this development board).
+I would encourage you to use the STM32 pin compatibility tool to find which of these MCUs may work with this development board for your own project (don't forget, initially, to **UNselect** "Ignore pinning status", "Ignore power pins", and "Ignore system pins" and then click "Search" in order to make sure that you're looking at a list of MCUs which have a higher likelihood of working with this development board).
 - STM32F100C4Tx
 - STM32F100C6Tx
 - STM32F100C8Tx